Scale on Monstera: 8 Tips To Get Rid Of This Nuisance

 How to Prevent Scale From Getting to Monstera

-It’s all being said, the most effective remedy for controlling scale is prevention.
-You should take action in advance to protect your monstera from being attacked by scale with some of these tips:
+All that being said, the most effective remedy for controlling scale is prevention.
+You should take action in advance to protect your Monstera from being attacked by the scale with some of these tips:

 Keep plant healthy

-Add more water to your monstera in summer to prevent them from getting stressed by heat or keep them in more of their favorite light condition.
+Add more water to your monstera in the summer to prevent them from getting stressed by the heat or to keep them in more of their favourite light conditions.
 Healthy and sufficient plants are more resistant to pests than those with weak conditions.
+Also, be sure to avoid repotting your Monstera during the winter, as this can cause it to go into shock.
+To prevent repotting shock, it is important to repot the plant carefully and water it well after repotting.

 Choose plant carefully